cea-trust-platform/cea-trust-platform.github.io/simulation.md

 	trust Obstacle.data

-# Results !
-Its cool 🍻🤗🍻
+# Results!
+It's cool 🍻🤗🍻

 Now, you can visualize your results!
 You should see an animation similar to the one shown below!
 It is the well known Von Karman vortex street!